2023 Best Value Rehabilitation Professions Master's Degree Schools in the Great Lakes Region

 The average tuition and fees for an out-of-state graduate students at Carroll U are $13,719 a year.

-Carroll U excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Rehabilitation Professions Master’s Degree Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, Carroll U also is in the top 10% of our Best Rehabilitation Professions Master’s Degree Schools in the Great Lakes Region ranking.

-Full Rehabilitation & Therapeutic Professions at Carroll University Report
+Read full report on Rehabilitation & Therapeutic Professions at Carroll University

 You’ll be in good company if you decide to attend Concordia University, Wisconsin.
 It ranked #3 on our 2023 Best Value Rehabilitation Professions Master’s Degree Schools in the Great Lakes Region list.
 Concordia University, Wisconsin is a moderately-sized private not-for-profit school located in the large suburb of Mequon.